 This is a form of severe unilateral periorbital headache in the trigeminal nerve distribution with conjunctival injection, lacrimation, nasal congestion and rhinorrhea.
 Sometimes it can be associated with miosis and ptosis.
 The pain usually lasts few minutes to hours.

 The attacks are commonly recurrent at the same time every night and awake the patient from sleep.
 The pain is severe and the patient is restless and irritable.
-Heavy smoking and alcohol use are risk factors for development of cluster headache as well as histamine and head trauma.
+Heavy smoking and alcohol use are risk factors for the development of cluster headache as well as histamine and head trauma.

 Prophylactic management includes calcium channel blockers e.g. verapamil & diltiazim, lithium, prednisolone and antiepileptics.